Eruant/eruant.github.io/_posts/2014-03-01-phaser-introduction.markdown

 In this article I will look at creating a boilerplate set of code that you can use as a starting point for building your games.
 I've put the files up on [Github][boilerplate], so that you can always fork the code and start creating your own games.
 I will update the boilerplate code as I develope new games, and find better solutions.

+If you're not familiar with Gulp, check out my [previous post][gulpPost].

 ## Get set up

 To organise my code I'm using [browserify][browserify] to split my code into modules.
 I've mentioned in a previous post that I'm using [gulp][gulp] to manage tasks like compiling my code, so here is how I've set that up